bkk87/oci-nextcloud-docker/README.md

 Oracle Cloud (OCI) is offering a generous "Always-free tier" including several CPU cores/instances, 24GB(!) memory and 200GB of block storage.
 Deploying Nextcloud on this offering works really well.

 - I have decided on a single VM deployment with a docker daemon.
 My focus was on maximising performance and storage instead of high-availability.
 Each VM boot volume would consume at least 50GB.
-As we only get 200GB for free, I have chose a single instance compared to e.g. a multi-node k3s cluster.
+As we only get 200GB for free, I have chosen a single instance compared to e.g. a multi-node k3s cluster.
-- Terraform for both the cloud infrastructure and the deplyoment on the docker daemon.
+- Terraform for both the cloud infrastructure and the deployment on the docker daemon.
 - Object Storage bucket included which can be integrated with Nextcloud's external storage plugin.
 We get 20GB for free.
 - Bastion host setup included to access the VM over ssh in a private subnet.